joelvsam/catDetector/README.md

 # catDetector
-Cat Detection using Raspberry Pi and YOLO detection model A Raspberry Pi 4 Model B is used for this project.
+Cat Detection using Raspberry Pi, OpenCV and YOLO detection model A Raspberry Pi 4 Model B is used for this project.

 Open the link https://drive.google.com/file/d/1pXYTHO10JxiZAftAYDCLgxqQIEioaPHZ/view?usp=drive_link and download the file OxfordPets.zip.